Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: Introduction

 \section{Introduction}

 Keyphrase extraction (\kpx) is the task of selecting important and topical phrases from within a body of text \citep{Turney2000LearningAF}.
-Single-document \kpx~has garnered extensive research due to its vast practical uses.
+Single-document \kpx~has been a long standing task \citep{dennis1967keForSearch} garnering extensive research due to its vast practical uses.
 For example, keyphrases are listed on scientific or news articles, product descriptions and meeting transcripts to give the reader a hint at the matters of the source text.
 Additionally, these keyphrases are serviceable for downstream tasks like document categorization \citep{hulth2006categorization}, clustering \citep{jones2000clustering}, summarization \citep{jones2002interactive} and search \citep{gutwin1999search}.
-Hence, single-document \kpx~is resourced with a multitude of datasets across several domains (e.g. \citet{kim2009sciArticleDataset} and \citet{krapivin2009sciArticleDataset} for scientific papers, or \citet{wan2008collabrank} and \citet{marujo2012newsDataset} for news), and is frequently reviewed in survey papers to report on the advancements of the task \citep[e.g.][]{hasan2014kpexSurvey, Siddiqi2015survey, Merrouni2019review, Papagiannopoulou2020review}.
+Hence, single-document \kpx~is resourced with a multitude of datasets across several domains (e.g., scientific papers \citep{kim2009sciArticleDataset, krapivin2009sciArticleDataset} or news \citep{wan2008collabrank, marujo2012newsDataset}), and is frequently reviewed in survey papers to report on continual advancements of methods for solving the task \citep[e.g.][]{hasan2014kpexSurvey, Siddiqi2015survey, Merrouni2019review, Papagiannopoulou2020review}.

-Conversely, \textit{multi-document} \kpx~(\mdkpx)~has been sporadically researched.
-To the best of our knowledge, only about a handful of works have explicitly targeted the task (\sect \ref{sec_review_mdke}).
-This is despite it being just as valuable for gaining a high-level depiction of a \textit{set} of related documents, and it being leveraged as a medium for supporting multi-document summarization (\sect \ref{sec_review_forSummarization}).
-It could additionally assist the aspect-based summarization task in extracting the aspects around which summaries are to be generated -- especially useful when the texts are information-rich with high sub-topical variation \citep[e.g][]{frermann2019aspectBasedSumm, gerani2019reviewSumm, Hayashi2021aspectBasedDataset}.
-Moreover, the multi-document setting, with its large inputs and information variability, introduces an interesting and challenging dimension of complexity that recent advances in text processing may tackle.

-To make matters trickier, no dataset was previously available for \mdkpx, i.e. consisting of sets of documents and their corresponding gold lists of keyphrases.
-Previous works, therefore, did not evaluate with standard automatic keyphrase extraction methods, or conducted extrinsic evaluations within the summarization task (see \sect \ref{sec_review} for details).
+Conversely, \textit{multi-document} \kpx~(\mdkpx)~has been sporadically researched, even though it is just as valuable for indicating the central aspects of a \textit{set} of related documents.
+As laid out in \sect \ref{sec_review}, few works have explicitly targeted the task, however \mdkpx~was also implemented within applications of information exploration.
+In addition, \mdkpx~was implicitly leveraged as a medium for supporting multi-document summarization.
+To make matters trickier, no dataset was previously available for \mdkpx, consisting of sets of documents and corresponding gold lists of keyphrases.
+Previous works, therefore, did not evaluate with standard automatic \kpx~methods, or conducted extrinsic evaluations through summarization.